 Support Intervention Accountability Team

 Our Support Intervention Accountability (SIA) team members mentor youth who are recommended to participate in our Supervised Probation program.
-SIA Officers develop customized plans of care for youth based on individualized assessment recommendations and resource recommendations by the STAR team.
-SIA Officers collaborate with community partners to provide strategic case management and implement resources to strengthen family dynamics.
+SIA officers develop customized plans of care for youth based on individualized assessments.
+They also collaborate with community partners to provide strategic case management and implement resources to strengthen family dynamics.

 Metro Student Attendance Center